Read through the score of “Erlkönig” here.

 Schubert’s great song, sung by the master, German baritone Dietrich Fischer-Dieskau, with descriptive images.

-Without the images, however, the singer has only his voice, his face, and a very minimal arsenal of physical gesture to portray four different characters: Narrator, Father, Child, and Erlking.
+Without the images, however, and without the costumes, set, and stage directions of an opera, the Lieder singer has only his voice, his face, and a very minimal arsenal of physical gesture to portray four different characters: Narrator, Father, Child, and Erlking.
 How well do you think he succeeds?

 Another setting of Goethe’s poem, by Carl Friedrich Zelter (1758-1852).
 How does it differ from Schubert’s setting?